rtorr/vscode-flow/README.md

 flow comes bundled with this extention. if you would like to use a different version of flow, use `"flow.path": "/path/to/wher/you/put/flow"` in your `.vscode/settings.json` file.

-You can disable the flow plugin using `"flow.disable": true` in your `.vscode/settings.json` file.

 ## Features